 7. THE MENSTRUAL CUP IS CAUSING ME CERVIX PAIN.

 The cup ideally should be below the cervix or in some cases the cervix can be inside the cup slightly.
-But if the cup is pushing against the cervix, it can be painful.
-Check your cervix height when choosing a cup.
+But if the cup is pushing against the cervix, it can be painful and damage cervix.
+It is best to first check your cervix height when choosing a cup.

 During your period, you might find one day the cup is comfortable, and the next day it is painful.
 This may be because your cervix moves during your period.
 Some days your cervix may be higher and other days it may dip down.
 If one day, the cup is giving you grief, then try flipping it and using it inside out.
 This will shorten the cup (though the stem will now be on the inside).